patrickbucher/paedubucher.ch/articles.md/bumbling-boomer-bob-and-the-clean-code-cult.md

 Code_ is very much about the kind of Java we wrote back then.
 So _Clean Code_ collected dust on my bookshelf.

-# Clean Code and the Klean Kode Kult
+# Clean Code and the Clean Code Cult

 When I studied computer science at the local technical college, I was exposed to _Clean Code_ again.
-Or rather it was shoved down the students throats as a gospel by disciples of the _Klean Kode Kult_, as I like to call them.
+Or rather it was shoved down the students throats as a gospel by disciples of the _Clean Code Cult_, as I like to call them.

 The members of the _Clean Code Cult_ strengthen their belief by joining up for a ritual called _Clean Code Shaming_, where they superficially look at a piece of